John Prentiss Poe: Career

+Personal life

-John P. Poe attended Princeton University, graduating with the class of 1854.
-He married Anne Johnson Hough and had six sons and three daughters.
+Poe married Anne Johnson Hough on March 2, 1863.
+He had six sons and three daughters, including Marguerita, S. Johnson, Edgar A., John P. Jr., Neilson, Arthur and Gresham.
 All six sons played football for Princeton.
 Son Edgar Allan Poe served as state Attorney General from 1911 to 1915.
 Another son, Johnny Poe coached at Navy and Virginia, and was killed in the Battle of Loos during World War I. Art Poe was selected to the College Football Hall of Fame, and Gresham Poe was head coach at Virginia.

-John Poe Sr. was a lawyer as well as a leading member of the Maryland Democratic Party, and served as Dean of the University of Maryland School of Law.
-He died in Ruxton, Baltimore County, on October 14, 1909, and was buried in Baltimore's Green Mount Cemetery.
+Poe was a member of Old St. Paul's Protestant Episcopal Church.
+He died of a stroke in Ruxton, Baltimore County, on October 14, 1909, and was buried in Baltimore's Green Mount Cemetery.